 Finally, there’s the Find your child feature.
 This is a somewhat limited location tracker as it requires the child to have an Android phone running the latest version of the Microsoft Launcher.
 If you meet these conditions then you’ll be able to see where your child is at any time.
 In all honesty, while this is a nice addition, you’d be better off using either the Find my device option in Android or a dedicated tracker such as Glympse or Life360.

 All the core functionality will be available free of charge, although two exclusive features will be reserved for Microsoft 365 subscribers.
 Drive Safety will give insight and tips into how a young adult (or anyone) is driving, while location alerts will notify you whenever you child leaves or arrives at a defined location (like home or school)

 The good thing about having mobile apps is that you can monitor your children's time online from anywhere.
 It also works across Windows, Android and Xbox, to give you a comprehensive overview of their screen time.

 There are plenty of fully-featured alternatives though, which you can find in our roundup of the best parental control software.

 How do I set up parental controls on Windows 8?

 As Microsoft introduced the family settings feature in Windows 8, you’ll find the steps above should be pretty much identical when it comes to getting them up and running.

 There’s no family setting option in Windows 7, as it was introduced in Windows 8, so it’s a lot harder to implement the kind of features listed above without going to dedicated parental controls software packages.

 Another thing to consider is that Windows 7 support ends on 14 January 2020, after which point Microsoft will no longer issue security updates.
-This will open up PCs running the aged operating system to potential risks from hackers and viruses, which could be a much bigger problem.
-With this in mind we’d strongly recommend upgrading to Windows 10 in the near future or possibly looking at a new PC if the budget allows.
+This will open up PCs running the old operating system to potential risks from hackers and viruses, which could be a much bigger problem.
+With this in mind, we’d strongly recommend upgrading to Windows 10 soon, or possibly looking at a new PC if the budget allows.